cdungca/document-classifier/README.md

 ## Data Collection and Preparation
 To extract the documents with their corresponding label/category, we will first scrape the links in the [Search Portal](https://policy.un.org/policy-all) page.
 Once we've collected the urls, we will extract the full text on those pdf documents and store them in a csv file with their corresponding label.

-We can then load the data perform data cleaning and preparation.
+We can then load the data, perform data cleaning and preparation.
 Here are the high level steps for the cleaning/preparation:

 1. Remove rows with null values
 2. Change all texts to lower case